-Qu alifying criteria Response Sta te transport planning 1 Sta Is the land on which you propose development impacted by DTMR planning for: (a) planned upgrades to state-controlled road or (b) future state-controlled roads?
-Editor's note: To demonstrate compliance, a DTMR property search (dated less than three months from lodgement of the application) indicating no requirements is recommended. te transport protection NoDemonstrated with written evidence from DTMRwhich confirms that the subject site is notimpacted by DTMR planning.YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.
-2 Will the proposed development require the need for works within 25 metres of a state-controlled road or a future state-controlled road?
-Editor's note: Works includes building work and operational work as defined under the Sustainable Planning Act 2009.
-No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor.
+nlifying criteria Response Sta te transport planning 1 Is the land on which you propose development impacted by DTMR planning for a: (a) planned upgrade to a state-controlled road , or (b) future state-controlled road ?
+NoDemonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
+Sta te transport protection 2 Will the proposed development require the need for works within 25 metres of a state-controlled road or a future state-controlled road ?
+Editor's note: Works includes building work and operational work as defined No or N/A Application should contain a site/layout plan under the Act. which demonstrates that works are not proposed within 25 metres of the corridor.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
 3 (a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the Minor Drainage System (Road Drainage Manual - March 2010).
-OR Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No Proceed to question 4b. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a state-controlled road or future state-controlled road?
-Editor's note: Flood hazard/prone area terminology may vary between local YesApplication cannot qualify for the fast trackassessment pathway and must follow thestandard SARA assessment.NoProceed to question 4c.Applicant should supply a copy of the relevant lifying criteria Response government planning schemes.
-OR planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state- controlled road or future state-controlled road ?
-Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pr and post development slopes away from any sta transport corridor , state transport infrastructure a future state transport corridor .
+Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in No Proceed to question 3(b). excess of the capacity of the Minor Drainage System (Road Drainage Manual - March 2010).
+Yes Application cannot qualify for the fast track assessment pathway and must follow the AND standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local No Proceed to question 3(c). government planning scheme that adjoins a state-controlled road or future state-controlled road ?
+Editor's note: Flood hazard/prone area terminology may vary between local Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more government planning schemes. from the flood hazard/prone area.

+lifying criteria Response AND (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a state- controlled road or future state-controlled road?
+YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.NoApplicant should supply site/layout plan with contour lines which demonstrate that the subject site pre and post development slopes away from any state-controlled road or future state- controlled road.YesApplication cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.